-- Boot Camps: 3-day field focused trainings with active field sites - Webinars: Short topic-specific presentations with question and answer typically held in the winter and early spring.
-Recordings and presentations form past webinars are available online and make a good starting point for new district staff. - New-hire trainings: Two or three-day sessions focused on new hires at Conservation Districts - Assessment Trainings: One-day sessions intended to show Conservation Districts how to conduct assessments on unpaved roads to identify and assess pollution prevention sites.
+- Boot Camps: 3multi-day field focused trainings with active field sites - Webinars: Short topic-specific presentations with question and answer typically held in the winter and early spring.
+Recordings and presentations from past webinars are available online and make a good starting point for new district staff. - New-hire trainings: Two or three-day sessions focused on new hires at conservation districts - Assessment Trainings: One-day sessions intended to show conservation districts how to conduct assessments on unpaved roads to identify and assess pollution prevention sites.